-The SLUP supports opportunities for employment and economic growth in the city by maintaining locations that are core to the current economy, such as industrial areas along the riverfront and in locations with rail access.
+The SLUP supports opportunities for employment and economic growth in the city by maintaining locations that are core to the current economy, such as industrial areas along the Riverfront and in locations with rail access.
 The SLUP also builds on existing assets and strengths to support economic growth, expanding spaces for businesses and organizations of all sizes in Nodes, Corridors, Neighborhoods, Campuses, and Central Areas.
 These designations also offer greater flexibility for new and emerging uses that may have less impact than historic manufacturing or production.
-Read more about the mix of uses that support economic activity in Nodes, Corridors, Neighborhoods, Campuses, and Central Areas in different designations in the Designations, in the executive summary foldout.
+Read more about the mix of uses that support economic activity in Nodes, Corridors, Neighborhoods, Campuses, and Central Areas in different designations in the Designations, starting on page #page.